awiones/TFTUnlock-2024/README.md

 ### 4. Extract and Configure the TFT Server

 1. Extract the `TFT SERVER.rar` file from the repository.
-2. Open your computer’s date and time settings.
+2. Open your computer's date and time settings.
 3. Change the year to **2023** (or any year before 2024) to make the server work properly.

 ### 5. Final Step